rfuzzo/MWSE/docs/source/types/tes3armor.md

 ### `stolenList`
 <div class="search_terms" style="display: none">stolenlist</div>

-A list of actors that the object has been stolen from.
+*Read-only*.
+A non-mutable list of all actors that the item has been stolen from.

 **Returns**: